 Details Aim NZCVS is an annual survey which provides information for researchers, policy makers and the public about the nature and extent of crime and victimisation in New Zealand.
 Overview Nationwide, face-to-face random probability survey, with one respondent selected per household using multistage stratified cluster sampling methods.
-Target population Total usually resident, non-institutionalised, civilian particular Zealand aged 15 years and over. oopulation of New Sampled areas North Island, South Island and Waiheke Island.
+Target population Total usually resident, non-institutionalised, civilian 1 Zealand aged 15 years and over.
+1 population of New Sampled areas North Island, South Island and Waiheke Island.
 Dwellings included Permanent, private dwellings.
-Note: While hospitalised or dependent residents of homes for the elderly were ineligible for the survey (i.e. living in institutions), residents of aged care facilities who were living independently in a permanent, private dwelling (e.g. a self-contained unit) were eligible.
-Sample composition Two samples were drawn as part of the NZCVS: a general or 'main' sample and a Māori booster sample that aimed to increase sample size for Māori.
-Interviews completed Main sample: 5,273 Māori booster sample: 2,757 Total sample: 8,030 Response rates Main sample: 81% Māori booster sample: 80% Total sample: 81% Interviewing period 1 March 2018 - 7 October 2018 Average interview length 21 minutes and 33 seconds Questionnaire recall period 12 months preceding the date of the interview 1 Crimes/offences In the NZCVS, questions were asked about different events (incidents) that might have happened to the respondent or their household.
+Note: While hospitalised or dependent residents of elderly were ineligible for the survey (i.e. living in insresidents of aged care facilities who were living indepermanent, private dwelling (e.g. a self-contained up stitutions), ependently in a Sample composition Two samples were drawn as part of the NZCVS: a general or 'main' sample and a Māori booster sample that aimed to increase sample size for Māori.
+Interviews completed Main sample: 5,515 Māori booster sample: 2,523 Total sample: 8,038 Response rates Main sample: 80% Māori booster sample: 79% Total sample: 80% Interviewing period 7 October 2018 - 30 September 2019 Average interview length 30 minutes and 57 seconds Questionnaire recall period 12 months preceding the date of the interview 2 Crimes/offences In the NZCVS, questions were asked about different events (incidents) that might have happened to the respondent or their household.
 These incidents were then coded by legal experts to determine whether or not the incident was a crime, and what type of offence (or offences) occurred.
 Important: The NZCVS does not ask survey participants about crimes that happened to them.
-This is because people don't always: • view some things that happen as crimes • know what are legally considered crimes and what aren't.
+This is because people don't always: view some things that happen as crimes